 Doesn't treat large quantities well

-only costs $25, lasts for 100,000 gallons, and is one of the lightest and smallest treatment methods reviewed.
+is leagues ahead.
+When it comes to performance-to-price ratio, our Best Buy Award winner is leagues ahead.
+Costing only $25, it will last for 100,000 gallons, and is one of the lightest and smallest treatment methods reviewed.
 At 1.4 ounces for the filter, or a total of 2.4 ounces if you carry the straw attachment and a 16 oz soft bottle, this filter is light.
-Versatile for several different uses, we like the Mini over the LifeStraw
+We like the Mini